Working Remotely: A New Challenge and 4 Tips to Manage It

 While working at your office, you had never thought that there would come a day that you would have to work from home, right?

 To all the newly remote workers, we welcome you to this new and exciting way of life!

 We understand that at the beginning it won’t be that exciting, but it can be as rewarding and as productive as working in your office if you consider making some changes.

-As a technology and digital marketing company, we want to support our team and clients as much as we can.
+“Remote Working Challenges” – As a technology and digital marketing company, we want to support our team and clients as much as we can in the face of remote working challenges.
 Here are several helpful ways that will help you to stay productive, and more importantly, sane.
 So, wash your hands and keep reading!

 Work time is time to concentrate, it has always been this way!
 No matter where you are, creating a designated workplace to fire up work-related thoughts is essential.
 But lots of remote workers “work” with their laptops on the couch or while sitting in bed, which is fine for a few hours here and there.
 But if users suddenly need to work eight hours a day for multiple days from that same location, a couch and laptop aren’t going to cut it.

 Also, remember that not everyone has a dedicated room to work that is quiet and lets them concentrate, especially when others in the household will most likely be home due to the same pandemic.
 At least, set up a place where you can focus on your work-related tasks.

 2. Host Remote Coffee Video Meetings with your Team

 Working from home is not for everyone.
 Many people crave the human contact that has been lost since working from home, but just because your team is temporarily working remotely doesn’t mean the days of coffee chats are in the past.
 Use this as an opportunity to get your team online and connected with one another.